ryanlee588/restaurant-hat/README.md

 Tests can be found in ./rh_frontend/src/test

 The implementation of tests prioritised testing the requirements.
 With that said, additional tests were implemented as well to ensure greater test coverage.
+Tests that test for a requirement will have the requirement(s) tested for in paranthesis beside the test name.

 The following tests have been implemented: